shoeman22/Sole-Dates/README.md

-# Sole Dates - Flexible date comparison and math classes for PHP.#
+# Sole Dates - Flexible PHP date comparison and math.#
 ##How to compare dates:##

 Date comparison works for any string strtotime can parse.
 This allows for date formats like "YESTERDAY", "TODAY", or complex strings such as "2012-01-10 10:50 +4 days" along with standard date, datetime and time formats